pmhsfelix/kotlin-coroutines/docs/index.md

 * On server applications, blocking threads will reduce the number of requests that can be served simultaneously.

-Kotlin **suspendible** functions provide us with a way of handling these *pauses* in a sequential flow of statements without blocking the hosting thread.
+Kotlin **suspending** functions provide us with a way of handling these *pauses* in a sequential flow of statements without blocking the hosting thread.
 Namely, it allows a function
 * to suspend its execution, by returning immediately to its caller and free up the hosting thread.
 * resume its execution in a future point in time, potentially on a different thread.

-So, lets convert the previous `simpleFunctionWithDelay` example to a suspendible function that does not block the hosting thread.
+So, lets convert the previous `simpleFunctionWithDelay` example to a suspending function that does not block the hosting thread.

 ```kotlin
 suspend fun suspendFunctionWithDelay(a: Int, b: Int): Int {